 Cash cost per ton is a non-GAAP financial measure that management uses in evaluating operating performance.
-Refer to the appendix of this presentation on page 42 for the reconciliation to the comparable GAAP financial measure and other related disclosure information.
+Heter to the appendix of this presentation on use as 45 for the reconcilisation to the comparable GAAP financial measure and other related disclosure information.